What Does Getting a DUI Expunged Mean?

 - You must have completed all the terms of your sentencing before you can petition for expungement.
 This includes all DMV hearings, fines and fees.

-Contacting a Sacramento DUI Attorney
+Contacting a Sacramento Expungement Attorney in Sacramento CA

 If you think that you might qualify for any of the DUI expungements, do not hesitate to contact The Law Office of John A. Campanella today.
 Mr. Campanella will carefully walk you through your case and help you decide which type of expungement best suits your case.
 Sealing your record can be your chance at a fresh start after your DUI conviction.
 To learn more about your options, please call us today and receive a free case evaluation.